Causes of the First Intifada: Overview of causes

 Ian Lustick identifies four common themes in explanations for the outbreak of the First Intifada: "an explosion caused by pent-up despair and humiliation," the uprising as "a strategic extension of the PLO'S struggle to gain Palestinian national liberation," the uprising "having sprung from and been modeled after grass-roots organizations active in the territories during the preceding decade," and a "reflection of changes in Israeli politics and policies toward the territories."
 Eitan Alimi of the Hebrew University of Jerusalem has grouped explanations into four clusters: explanations that focus on inter-state developments (particularly Palestinian disillusionment with the role of other Arab states in the Israeli-Palestinian conflict), explanations that focus on the socio-economic effects of the Israeli occupation (particularly the growing grievances among Palestinians), explanations that focus on the shift in nationalist tactics within the occupied territories (particularly the shift towards mass mobilisation), and explanations that focus on the tactics which were used during the Intifada itself (including its effects on Israeli soldiers and on the mass media).
+Samih Farsoun and Jean M. Landis of the American University identified three main models of explanations: an "outside agitator" model, favoured by the Israeli government early in the outbreak of the Intifada that claimed that PLO agitators had incited violence, a "volcanic" model, favoured by Western commentators that claimed that the Intifada was an abnormal eruption of mass anger and generalised frustrations, and a "political process" model, which they prefer, claiming that the Intifada was not a mindless eruption but was rather a consciously political response based on deliberate collective action against specific grievances.

 Ahsan I. Butt of George Mason University has listed the main causes of the Intifada as: a prolonged economic recession in Palestine, increasing Israeli control over day-to-day life, Israeli policies increasingly placing Palestinian development as subordinate to Israeli economic needs, increased Israeli settlement, and a pervasive sense of humiliation among Palestinians.
 Aryeh Shalev of the Jaffee Center for Strategic Studies, a former Brigadier General in the IDF, has listed the main causes as: Palestinian nationalism, poor living conditions in Palestinian refugee camps, widespread feelings of humiliation and frustration among Palestinians, rising Islamic fundamentalism, the rise of a new generation of Palestinians, economic recession among Arab states in the mid-1980s, growing sentiment among Palestinians that neither the PLO nor other Arab states could solve the occupation, the growth of popular organising structures in Palestine beginning in the 1970s, and the loss of the IDF's deterrent profile over the course of the 1980s.